Skip to main content

 By Adventure, Bouldering, Climbing9 Comments

 As seems to be typical, it’s been a while since I’ve written anything here.
 Frankly, it’s been a while since I wrote anything more consequential than an email.
 There are reasons I haven’t been writing.
 Most of them don’t really matter for our purposes here.
 The main reason is I hadn’t done much that I wanted to write about, and so the things I would write about would be stuff I haven’t done.
 And as I speed toward the milestone marking the end of my 37th year as a breathing, eating, shitting clump of cells, I find less and less satisfaction in knowing my pockets are full of mumbles (such are promises).
-So, the big news is, The RV Project is now headquartered in Bishop, CA. From 30’ monstrosity to 10’ wooden box to 12’ metal box to, finally, a 1972 A-frame with 2 bedrooms (go to tv bed store to buy a bed for yourself as if you were at the hotel) and 2 bathrooms.
-The trailer is now parked in our own driveway which recently was refinished with a driveway sealer, and there’s a garage for our stuff.
+So, the big news is, The RV Project is now headquartered in Bishop, CA. From 30’ monstrosity to 10’ wooden box to 12’ metal box to, finally, a 1972 A-frame with 2 bedrooms and 2 bathrooms.
+The trailer is now parked in our own driveway, and there’s a garage for our stuff.
 Home improvement projects outnumber climbing projects 10:1 right now.
-If you are finding home renovation and repair a nightmare, why not look here to get quality repair services?
 Overall, we’re incredibly happy with the place, and with the concept of home ownership in general, but it’s bittersweet.
-We could afford this in part because my dad died, and I’m getting…
+We could afford this in part because my dad died, and I’m getting some inheritance.
+But I’d rather have a dad than a house.
+And it sucks that he doesn’t get to see it.
+The other catalyst that got me to the keyboard today is that I finally did something pretty hard, and I want to do a…

 Read More